UVA-Computer-Vision-Lab/FrameINO/README.md

 TBD.
 We might use a separate github repo to collect all solutions because curation involves too many different packages and setup.

-For a small quick mini-dataset (including demo training + validation + evaluation), you can download by:
+For a small quick **mini**-dataset (including evaluation), you can download by:
 ```shell
   # Recommend to set --local-dir as ../FrameINO_data, which is the default fixed dir in most files
   hf download uva-cv-lab/FrameINO_data --repo-type dataset --local-dir ../FrameINO_data
 ```
+This dataset includes 300 train videos and the corresponding csv label files (text prompt, motion traj, filtering criteria) for data loading (as well as 20 videos for validation in training).
+The evaluation dataset for both Frame In and Frame Out benchmark can be found inside here.